UNICORE-EU/unicore-docs/source/index.rst

 	:height: 32px
 	:align: middle

-For more information, please see the :ref:`links` and :ref:`support` page.
+For getting more information or support, please see the :ref:`links` and :ref:`support` page.

 .. toctree::
 	:caption: Getting Support